cmason3/jinjafx_server/podman/README.md

 touch ~/logs/jinjafx.log
 ```

 The following commands require Podman v4.5 or higher and use the new quadlets method of deploying containers via systemd.
-We are also passing through the `JFX_WEBLOG_KEY` environment variable that is stored as a Podman Secret.
+We are also passing through the `JFX_WEBLOG_KEY` environment variable that we store as a Podman Secret.

 ```
 printf <PASSWORD> | podman secret create jfx_weblog_key -